wellscrosby/MRGHoloOcean/docs/packages/docs/scenarios.rst

   - What type of agent they are
   - Where they are
   - What sensors they have
-- Tasks

-  - Which task
-  - Which agents play which role in the task

 .. tip::
    You can think of scenarios like a map or gametype variant from Halo: